Easy Fonio Recipe (How to Cook Fonio + Health Benefits)

 What Does Fonio Taste Like?

 - Naturally gluten-free.
-This makes it an excellent choice for anyone with celiac disease or gluten intolerance.
+Perfect for anyone with celiac disease or gluten intolerance.

 - Intermediate glycemic index (GI).
 While fonio doesn’t have a low glycemic index (GI), it falls in the middle range and has a lower GI than brown rice.
-Pair it with high fiber legumes and veggies, as I do in my Power Bowl recipe, and you’ll have a satisfying meal that supports healthy insulin sensitivity and keeps you energized!
+Pair it with high fiber legumes and veggies, and you’ll have a satisfying meal that supports healthy insulin sensitivity.

 - Nutritional information.
-1/4 cup of dry grain (makes 1/2 cup cooked) provides 170 calories, 2 grams of protein, 39 grams of carbohydrates, 1 gram of fiber, and 0.5 grams of fat.
-Additionally, it’s a good source of B vitamins and provides 4% of the daily value for iron.
-(3)
+1/4 cup of cooked fonio has 170 calories, 2 grams of protein, 39 grams of carbohydrates, 1 gram of fiber.
+It’s a good source of B vitamins and provides 4% of the daily value for iron.

 - Plant-based amino acids.
-Fonio provides sulfur-rich amino acids methionine and cysteine-two amino acids lacking in many grains.
-(4)
+Fonio provides sulfur-rich amino acids methionine and cysteine, which are lacking in many grains.
+(2)

 - Health benefits.
 Fonio is considered a whole grain.
-Potential health benefits of consuming whole grains include a reduced risk of heart disease, stroke, type 2 diabetes, inflammation, and colorectal cancer.
-(5)
+Eating whole grains may lead to a reduced risk of heart disease, stroke, type 2 diabetes, inflammation, and colorectal cancer.
+(3)

 - Gut healthy.
-Fonio contains resistant starch, which is vital in gut health and digestive disorders.
+Fonio contains resistant starch, which is vital for gut health and the management of digestive disorders.

 How to Cook Fonio